Presenting: An updated roundup of how to save with my favorite cash back apps! Here is a list of the specific cash back apps that I use:

 - They often add more offers mid-week.
 Even if you have clipped all the offers on Monday, check the app again before you shop later in the week.
 They might throw additional offers in there, and sometimes it randomly unclips all your offers.

 SavingStar only works with participating stores, and once you hit $5 in your account you can cash out.
 SavingStar also posts a new 20% off select produce offer every Tuesday, “one or many” offers that are redeemable and track across multiple shopping trips, and occasional free after cash back offers.
 (Note that SavingStar’s fine print says that their offers are manufacturer and shouldn’t be combined with manufacturer coupons.)
-SavingStar is available for Android and iOS.
+SavingStar is available for Android and iOS, but at stores where you don’t need to upload the receipt through the app (like Jewel and CVS) you can do it all on the web from your computer.